Feed management in Google Merchant Center - and beyond

 As a rule of thumb, there are four stages to go through across the full cycle to optimize the process.

 Firstly, building the right assortment of products is key.
-Less is sometimes more, it is not obvious that all your products deserve to be treated equally.
-Identify top performing products, examine which sell the most, which ones you have the highest margins on and build your catalog accordingly.
+Less is sometimes more, as not all products deserve equal attention.
+It is crucial to identify your top-performing products, analyzing which ones sell the most and have the highest profit margins.
+By doing so, you can strategically build your product catalogue to maximize sales and profitability.

-Last but not least, make sure you stay in control.
-Regularly review performance to identify gaps and quick wins.
-It is important to view these four stages as a cycle, rather than a checklist.
-To have the best results these four steps need to be revised and perfected along the way.
+Last but not least, maintaining control over your marketing endeavors is crucial.
+Regularly review the performance of your campaigns to identify any gaps or opportunities for quick wins.
+It is important to view these four stages as an ongoing cycle rather than a one-time checklist.
+By consistently revising and perfecting these steps, you can ensure the best results and continuously improve your marketing efforts.

 What makes a winner in the shopping ads auction?